UCLH-Foundry/Model-Seedling/monitoring/README.md

 Inputs: A sample of the training data, a set of new data
 Output: For each feature, the script will determine whether a data drift occurred or not.

-In this example, we used the [alibi-detect](https://github.com/SeldonIO/alibi-detect) open source library to compute the data drift, but the data scientist can decide on the best monitoring tools based on the use case [^1]
+In the provided template, we used the [alibi-detect](https://github.com/SeldonIO/alibi-detect) open source library to compute the data drift.
+However, the data scientist can decide on the best monitoring tools based on the use case [^1]
-[^1]: For images, we could also use [Torchdrift](https://torchdrift.org/) or the[Deepchecks](https://deepchecks.com/) open source library
+[^1]: For example, when working with images, we could use [Torchdrift](https://torchdrift.org/) or the[Deepchecks](https://deepchecks.com/) open source library to detect the data drift

 If we would also like to support label drift, in addition to the training set, we will also need to save the predictions the model made on the training data so that we can compare the distribution of the predictions.